Equity strategies

 FR0010149302

-Grasping the most promising opportunities within the emerging universe
+Grasping promising opportunities within the emerging universe

 • A concentrated and high conviction portfolio seeking high alpha generation across the diversified emerging market universe.